Fraud and Security Group

 Overview

-The GSMA’s Fraud and Security Group (FASG) drives the industry’s management of fraud and security matters related to mobile technology, networks and services, with the objective to maintain or increase the protection of mobile operator technology and infrastructure and customer identity, security and privacy such that the industry’s reputation stays strong and mobile operators remain trusted partners in the ecosystem.
-FASG provides an open, receptive and trusted environment within which fraud and security intelligence and incident details can be shared in a timely and responsible way.
+The GSMA’s Fraud and Security Group (FASG) drives the industry’s direction on fraud and security matters related to mobile technology, networks and services.
+Its objective is to maintain or increase the protection of mobile operator technology and infrastructure and customer identity, security, and privacy so that the industry’s reputation stays strong and mobile operators remain trusted partners in the ecosystem.

 What the Fraud and Security Group Does